Anhalinine

+Use and effects

+Alexander Shulgin tried anhalinine at small doses of 0.5 to 4.3 mg but experienced no effects.

+Pharmacology

+Pharmacodynamics

-Simple isoquinoline alkaloids of mescaline-containing cacti like anhalinine have received relatively little investigation.
-Arthur Heffter found many of them to produce no effects similar to those of mescaline.
+Simple tetrahydroisoquinoline alkaloids of mescaline-containing cacti like anhalinine have received relatively little investigation.
+Arthur Heffter found several of them to produce no effects similar to those of mescaline.
 However, some of them have been found to produce convulsions in animals at high doses.
 Anhalinine specifically has been described as having "stimulant" properties due to inhibiting cholinergic neurotransmission.
-Alexander Shulgin tried anhalinine at small doses of 0.5 to 4.3 mg but experienced no effects.

-Anhalinine has been found to act as a low-potency inverse agonist of the serotonin 5-HT_{7} receptor, with an EC_{50} of 2,722 nM and an E_{max} of –85%.
+Anhalinine has since been found to act as a low-potency inverse agonist of the serotonin 5-HT_{7} receptor, with an EC_{50} of 2,722 nM and an E_{max} of –85%.
 This was much less potent in terms of this action than certain other tetrahydroisoquinolines like pellotine and anhalidine.
 Serotonin 5-HT_{7} receptor inverse agonism might be involved in the sedative and hypnotic effects of certain peyote alkaloids like pellotine and anhalonidine.

+Chemistry

+Synthesis

+The chemical synthesis of anhalinine has been described.

+Analogues

+Analogues of anhalinine include anhalamine, anhalidine, anhalonidine, gigantine, and pellotine, among others.
+Derivatives of anhalinine include N-methylanhalinine, O-methylanhalonidine (1-methylanhalinine), and O-methylpellotine (1,N-dimethylanhalinine), norweberine, weberine, and pachycereine, among others.